Ardmore:

 ~ About 8 km W, in

-Magheracar, is a small cliff-top passage-tomb - see under
+Magheracar, is a small cliff-top wedge-tomb - see under

 Wardhouse, county Leitrim.